What is an Attorney Ad Litem?

 An attorney ad litem is a lawyer appointed by the court to represent your child.
 The attorney’s job is to advocate for the child and express the child’s wishes to the court.

-In a divorce or other family law proceeding, an attorney ad litem may be appointed if there are issues of child custody and visitation at stake.
-The attorney will interview the child, review any relevant documents, and speak with the child’s parents, teachers, and any other important adults in the child’s life.
-The attorney will represent the child in court or in legal proceedings, express his or her wishes and advise the child on possible outcomes.
+In a divorce or other family law proceeding, an attorney ad litem may be appointed.
+This occurs if there are issues of child custody and visitation at stake.
+The attorney will interview the child and review any relevant documents.
+Also, they will speak with the child’s parents, teachers, and any other important adults in the child’s life.
+Additionally, the attorney will represent the child in court or in legal proceedings, express his or her wishes, and advise the child on possible outcomes.

 Did you find this FAQ helpful?